Time for some historical background on a popular yoga sequence: the Sun Salutation, also known as Sūryanamaskāra.

 However, all these techniques predominantly relate to pranayama, mudra, and bandha.
 Almost always these techniques are done in a seated posture like Padmāsana or Siddhāsana.
 Viparita Karani and Gomukhāsana are asanas related to the sun because these postures are believed to prevent amrita/bindu from being burned in the internal sun.
 Mayurāsana also relates to practice of the internal sun as it stimulates the internal fire and makes one immune to poison according to the texts.

 During pilgrimage or worship people often prostrate.
 The body is laid out as a staff – a “danda” in Sanskrit.
 During my time and travels in Asia I have encountered several of such practices among the various Buddhist groups of Tibet and Burma, as well as Hindus of India.
 It is thought that Sūryanamaskāra may stem from such practices.
-If so, Singleton is right in his assertion that Sūryanamaskāra is predominantly “a modern, physical culture–oriented interpretation of a far more ancient practice of prostrating to the sun” (Singleton 2010: p206).
+If so, Singleton is right in his assertion that Sūryanamaskāra is predominantly “a modern, physical culture–oriented interpretation of a far more ancient practise of prostrating to the sun” (Singleton 2010: p206).
 Then the Sun Salutation is a rearrangement of “danda” (staff postures) in which the body touches the ground with eight parts simultaneously (i.e. chin, chest, hands, and feet).
 Ashtanga yoga may well originate from the dandas of pilgrimage rather than a connection with Patañjali’s eightfold yoga.

 Goal of the practice